jet/equinox/DOCUMENTATION.md

   retrying in the case of conflict, _without any events being written per state change_)

-## Equinox.Cosmos.Core.Events
+## Equinox.CosmosStore.Core.Events

-The `Equinox.Cosmos.Core` namespace provides a lower level API that can be used to manipulate events stored within a Azure CosmosDb using optimized native access patterns.
+The `Equinox.CosmosStore.Core` namespace provides a lower level API that can be used to manipulate events stored within a Azure CosmosDb using optimized native access patterns.